suiji/Arborist/README.md

 #### Notes
 - Rborist version 0.1-17 is passing the CRAN build series.
-- Rborist version 0.2-0 under development.
+- Rborist version 0.2-0 is being readied for release to CRAN.

 ### Python